CS3550/Course/Notes.md

 Key Authorities or Certificate Authorities -> See Slides under Encryption Repo.

+# Day 10 - DHCP & NAT

+# Day 10

+### Connecting to the Internet (or how to send a letter)

+When you into a new apartment building, how do you find out your address when you move to an apartment building?
+- Ask your leasing office!
+-- What is your address?
+-- Where is the mailbox?

+When you connect to a network, your device:
+Does not have an IP address
+and
+Does not know where to send its internet traffic.

+and it's a little more complicated....

+Because your device sends things IP addresses, but you (the user) only know domain names, like google.com

+The process of your device connecting to a network and figuring all this out is called DHCP (Dynamic Host Configuration Protocol)

+- We need the new device's IP address

+- IP address of where to send traffic (default gateway)

+- IP address of DNS resolution (DNS server)

+DHCP message exchange (DORA):

+- DHCP Request (new device)

+- Offer (from server)

+- Request politely (new device)

+- Accept (from server)

+[Compare to three year-old.
+Three year-old yells, "Give me that!"
+Dad says, "Ask nicely, say, Dad, can you give me that?"
+Three year old, "Dad, can you give me that?"
+Dad says, "Sure."]

+The IP addresses offered from the server are actually called a "lease".

+On windows, you can see your "lease" by tying ipconfig /all

+### Variations

+If you are on a known network, your device might jump right to the Request phase.

+### What can go wrong

+The distributed nature of networks opens up the DHCP exchange to rogue DHCP servers.

+How do you know if it's the right DHCP server?
+A rogue server could give you a bad DNS server that server you phising sites.

+### NAT

+Problems:

+- There are not enough IP addresses in the world (IP address depletion)
+  - There are only 2^32 IPv4 address in the whole world.

+  - One solution is IPv6

+- You  also want a firewall

+  - You want to block incoming traffic unless you've initiated communication

+  - You don't want a publically accessible IP address

+Enter NAT

+ - Your default gateway (i.e. your router) has a publically accessible IP address

+ - Your new device has a private address (192.168.*.*)

+ - When you send out traffic, your default gateway changes the IP address on your packet from 192.168.?.? to the default gateway's public IP and assigns a port number.

+- When the default gateway gets a response at that port, the default gateway "translates" the address back to 192.168.?.?

+### Subnets (if you behave yourselves and don't get me off telling stories about my kids)

 ## The Sprint
 What to do in the Sprint